Uvacoder/port-greweb/_posts/2013-08-20-FM-audio-api.md

 <iframe width="100%" height="310" src="http://fiddle.jshell.net/greweb/FvnJx/10/show/light/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>
 <a href="http://jsfiddle.net/greweb/FvnJx/10/" target="_blank" style="display: block; text-align: right">Open on jsfiddle</a>

-Observe the Carrier graphs and how the waveform is regulary compressed and decompressed.
+Observe in the Carrier graphs how **the waveform is regulary compressed and decompressed**.
 If you increase the Modulator frequency, it will speed up this effect.
+A real FM is about speeding up that effect up to the audible range...

 ***N.B.*** *With _Web Audio API_ (more generally with any modular synthesizers) we can easily control any module parameter with an LFO:*